mfroute/halouma.github.io/index.md

 ![Hit and threshold, vizualization](/assets/img/Unknown.png)

-Here we _normalized_ black and hispanic hit rates in each state to the respective white hit rate.
-That allows to have only numbers between zero and one and visualize in a clearer way the difference between them.
-This is also necessary because hit rates and thresholds could be low or high over all ethnicities in a state, what matters is the difference relative to the white hit rates and thresholds.
+Here we _normalized_ black and hispanic hit rates in each state with the respective white hit rate.
+This allows us to only have values between zero and one and visualize the differences between them in a clearer way.
+This is also necessary because hit rates and thresholds could be low or high for all ethnicities in a state, what matters is the difference relative to the white hit rates and thresholds.

-- Can you see how **all thresholds** (_right plot_) **for minorities are lower than the one for white drivers** ?
+- Can you see how **all thresholds** (_right plot_) **for minorities are lower than the ones for white drivers** ?
 - It's almost **the same for the hit rates** (_left plot_) !
 Can you spot the two states that make an exception ? (it's Illinois and South Carolina)
-- All **parameters for hispanic drivers are lower than for black drivers**, with a few exceptions where they're the same (hit rate in Connecticut, threshold in Connecticut and Illinois)
+- All **parameters for hispanic drivers are lower than for black drivers**, with a few exceptions (hit rate in Connecticut, threshold in Connecticut and Illinois)

 But ...
 Can we **_really_** see a difference between red and blue states here ?

-Now, let's look at the **distribution** of these findings.
+In order to answer this question, let's look at the **distribution** of these findings.
 We plot a parameter for a minority (_ex. the hit rate for black drivers_) against the one for white drivers. **The ratio minority/white should be 1** if there is no disparity, with a point on the plot at the level of the diagonal we plot.
 See the results here:

 ![Hit, national](/assets/img/hit rate, national.png)
 ![Threshold, national](/assets/img/threshold, national.png)